Correlation between nuclear isospin asymmetry and $\alpha$-particle preformation probability for superheavy nuclei from a Bayesian inference: Summary

 \section{Summary}

 In our systematic investigation of the correlation between isospin asymmetry and $\alpha$-particle preformation probability in the superheavy region, a Bayesian inference method is employed.
-Within the CTP framework, $P_{\alpha}$ are first extracted from experimental decay energies and half-lives, leading to the construction of a multi-parameter model incorporating an isospin-dependent term.
+Within the CTP framework, $P_{\alpha}$ are first extracted from experimental decay energies and half-lives, leading to the construction of a multi-parameter model incorporating an isospin asymmetry term.
 To efficiently explore the high-dimensional parameter space and perform uncertainty quantification, a GP emulator is constructed using design points generated via LHS.
 Posterior distributions of the parameters are subsequently obtained through MCMC sampling based on the Metropolis-Hastings algorithm.
 It is shown that neutron-proton asymmetry significantly suppresses $P_{\alpha}$.
 Furthermore, an independent analysis using the random forest method confirm the prominent role of isospin, showing that it exhibits a higher relative dependence among the various influencing factors.
-These findings collectively demonstrate that the Bayesian-calibrated model is capable of providing a global description of $\alpha$ decay preformation factors and half-lives for superheavy nuclei with different structural types.
-We offer a reliable theoretical method for systematically exploring decay properties in the superheavy region and underscores the necessity of incorporating isospin-dependent corrections in $\alpha$ decay studies.
+These findings collectively demonstrate that the Bayesian-calibrated model is capable of providing a comprehensive description of $\alpha$ decay preformation factors and half-lives for superheavy nuclei with different structural types, within the framework established by the CTP-based data.
+This work offers a self-consistent theoretical method for systematically exploring decay properties in the superheavy region and underscores the necessity of incorporating isospin asymmetry corrections in $\alpha$ decay studies.